The Washington Residency, 1790-1797

 The issue of slavery plagued Washington throughout his time in Philadelphia.
 Washington eventually decided to free his slaves in his will, undertook measures to free wife Martha's dower slaves, and donated money toward the creation of the African Episcopal Church of St.Thomas.

-During his presidency, Adams headed up a deeply divided and increasingly partisan government, as the nation became more and more entrenched along emergent Republican and Federalist Party lines.
+During his presidency, Adams headed up a deeply divided and increasingly partisan government, as the nation became more and more entrenched along emerging Republican and Federalist Party lines.
 In foreign affairs, he wrestled with the "XYZ" diplomatic snub by the French, which very nearly plunged the new nation into war.
-Domestically, Adams' administration saw the ratification of the 11th
+In the domestic sphere, Adams' administration saw the ratification of the 11th